 Banner Health is offering monoclonal antibody infusions in our outpatient infusion centers for patients who are eligible for treatment.
-View our outpatient infusion referral orders and contact information.
+View our COVID-19 Monoclonal Antibody Infusion Order.
 These antibody treatments have not been approved, but have been authorized for emergency use by the FDA, to treat mild to moderate COVID-19 in adults and pediatric patients (12 years of age or older, weighing at least 40 kg) with positive results of SARS-CoV-2 viral testing, and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
 This authorization is only for the duration of the declaration that circumstances exist justifying the authorization of the emergency use of these antibodies under Section 564(b)(1) of the Act, 21 U.S.C. § 360bbb-3(b)(1), unless the authorization is terminated or revoked sooner.

-You can refer a patient by following these steps, which does include completing the outpatient infusion referral order and faxing to an outpatient infusion center currently offering this treatment, along with these documents, which must be completed and signed by a physician, physician assistant or nurse practitioner.
+You can refer a patient by following these steps, which includes completing the COVID-19 Monoclonal Antibody Infusion Order and faxing to an outpatient infusion center currently offering this treatment, along with the documents listed below, which must be completed and signed by a physician, physician assistant or nurse practitioner.

 - Clinical note

 Patient Referral Process for Monoclonal Antibody Treatment

 Information regarding the FDA’s Emergency Use Authorization for approved COVID monoclonal antibodies can be found on the FDA’s website.

 To refer an eligible patient for monoclonal antibody treatment, you must have:

 - Patient has documentation of a positive PCR or direct antigen COVID test, or complete the COVID test questions within the referral order set.

 - Confirm that your patient is at least 12 years old and has mild to moderate COVID-19 symptoms that began less than 10 days ago.